mayankadlakha/clinic-appointments/docs/design-decisions.md

 Types
 - Application (API layer) has basic fields that I have assumed would be useful for most use cases of the API

+Limitations
+* Service is quite coupled to Express framework.
+In future, could make service more simple and the router/controller can handle Express specific details.
+It also makes it a bit harder to test the service in isolation, without using a lot of mocks.